 What did the Black men in my life do then that I now realize was self-care, you ask?
 Well, the first thing I noticed back then was that they engaged in certain activities with other men or by themselves.
 Watching sporting events is the most memorable of those activities.
 My uncles, cousins, men in my church community, my Dad, my friend’s Dads and more would, without fail, watch their favorite (and sometimes not their favorite) sports team every Sunday (and often on Mondays) and they did so faithfully!
 This was a sacred time for them and it often included their favorite foods and drinks.
 It was a ritual, and the rest of us knew that this time was not to be disturbed by anything short of a medical emergency!
 No one ever said that out loud, it was just understood!

 The other self-care related thing that Black men modeled for me was the importance of having a space to yourself to relax, unwind, work on your hobby, be creative or just chill.
-The term Man Cave wasn’t actually used during my childhood that I could remember, but it still existed.
-His sacred space might be the entire basement of the home, a room in the basement, or a workshop in the garage or tool shed in the backyard or sometimes a room in the house that was specifically used to engage in hobbies, be creative or start a second career (often their “heart job”).
+The term Man Cave wasn’t actually used during my childhood that I could remember, but those spaces did exist.
+A man’s sacred space might be the entire basement of the home, a room in the basement, or a workshop in the garage or tool shed in the backyard or sometimes a room in the house that was specifically used to engage in, well, whatever they wanted to.
 These spaces were held sacred and often no one but the man of the house was allowed to spend much time, if any, in that space.
-What I witnessed was that when life got intense, if the house got too crowded, if he wanted to just have some alone time or watch “the game” the Black men I knew would go into their man cave, their safe space to relax, recharge, have peace and tranquility.
+What I witnessed was that when life got intense, if the house got too crowded, if he wanted to just have some alone time or watch “the game” the Black men I knew would go into their man cave, their safe space, to relax, recharge, have peace and tranquility.

 The picture below is of my husband’s grandfather, John N. Robinson, in his art studio back in 1945.
 This is a self-portrait called In the Studio.
 He spent a lot of time here creating masterpieces.
 I wish that we could have met, so I could have asked him if he felt that this space was his man cave!